Estimated reading time: 4 minutes

 - Sama-agni – This agni is a balanced application of digestive process, based upon a balanced habit of taking appropriate foods, in appropriate quantities, at appropriate times.
 Any of the three body types (listed in point 2) can create and maintain Sama-agni if one consistently exercises healthy eating habits.

 - Manda-agni – This is a weak or slow agni, which takes a long time to metabolize food or leaves food undigested.
 This agni manifests within a predominantly kapha physiology.
 Kapha constitutions tend to be heavier, denser and slower.
 Such people usually have a cheerful nature, smooth skin, thick hair and long memory.
-Kapha types tend toward sleeping deeply, learning slowly, but have long memory retention and are like to save, store and keep.
+Kapha types tend toward sleeping deeply, learning slowly, but have long memory retention and are likely to save, store and keep possessions.

 - Tikshna-agni – This agni is stronger than required for the amount of food consumed.
 It manifests most commonly in bodies with a predominantly pitta constitution.
-They experience quick digestion of food and sharp hunger.
+People with a pitta constitution experience quick digestion of food and sharp hunger.
 Pitta constitution is moderate in build but muscular, with warmer temperature, sharp intellect, clear speech, strong digestion and usually reddish hair and skin.
 Pitta types learn at a moderate pace, have a moderate memory, and enjoy possessions of quality.

 - Vishama-agni – This agni is irregular.
 It tends to be either too strong or not strong enough and manifests unpredictably.
 It surfaces in bodies which are primarily vata constitution.
 Vata constitution is quick and light, with thin hair and skin.
 Vata types learn fast but forget quickly, sleep lightly, speak and move swiftly, tend to worry, spend money and let go of possessions quickly.